waqarpro/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 See more details in
 "[The best practice of target settings](http://www.ipgeoblock.com/codex/the-best-practice-of-target-settings.html 'The best practice of target settings | IP Geo Block')".

+= Does this plugin validate all the requests to the server? =

+Unfortunately, no. This plugin can't handle the requests that are not parsed by WordPress.
+In other words, a standalone file (PHP, CGI or something excutable) that is unrelated to WordPress can't be validated by this plugin event if it is in the WordPress install directory.

+But there're exceptions: When you enable "**Force to load WP core**" for **Plugins area** or **Themes area**, a standalone PHP file becomes to be able to be blocked.
+Sometimes this kind of file in a plugin or theme has vulnerability.
+This function is provided against such a case.

 = How can I test this plugin works? =